Think about an investment product for your retirement. Pension plans are surely among the first options that come to mind, and it’s no coincidence.

 By type of contribution, we can distinguish defined contribution plans and defined benefit plans.

-The first ones establish a periodic contribution or investment without insuring the capital at the time of redemption.
+The first ones establish a periodic contribution or investment without insuring the capital at the time of redeeming the plan.
 The latter guarantee the money that you will recover plus a revaluation.
 There is also a mixed modality.

 Finally, the pension plan can also be differentiated according to who promotes it.
 In other words, who creates it and for whom it is intended.
 This is perhaps the division that makes the most sense as a starting point.
 This is where we differentiate between: